Natural Remedies for Migraines

 Body

-Migraines can be truly debilitating, so try these natural remedies for migraine relief!
+Migraines can be truly debilitating, so try these natural remedies for migraine relief.
+You don’t have to bow to the king of headaches!

-Migraines are the worst form of headaches, because they can cause upset stomach and a ringing in the ears.
+Migraines are the worst form of headaches because they can cause upset stomachs and ringing in the ears.
 Everyone can experience a migraine at one point in their life.
-Women are more prone to have migraines and it usually comes strictly down to genetics.
+Women are more prone to have migraines, and it usually comes strictly down to genetics.

 Some historians believe that Thomas Jefferson (1743-1826) probably had migraines for most of his life.
 His writings speak of headaches that lasted as long as two weeks, such as after the death of his wife, Martha Skelton, in 1782, and when a British warship fired on the American ship Chesapeake.